Edward VII: Accession

 Edward donated his parents' house, Osborne on the Isle of Wight, to the state and continued to live at Sandringham.
 He could afford to be magnanimous; his private secretary, Sir Francis Knollys, claimed that he was the first heir to succeed to the throne in credit.
 Edward's finances had been ably managed by Sir Dighton Probyn, Comptroller of the Household, and had benefited from advice from Edward's financier friends, some of whom were Jewish, such as Ernest Cassel, Maurice de Hirsch and the Rothschild family.
 At a time of widespread antisemitism, Edward attracted criticism for openly socialising with Jews.

 Edward's coronation had originally been scheduled for 26 June 1902.
 However, two days before, he was diagnosed with appendicitis.
 The disease was generally not treated operatively.
 It carried a high mortality rate, but developments in anaesthesia and antisepsis in the preceding 50 years made life-saving surgery possible.
-Sir Frederick Treves, with the support of Lord Lister, performed a then-radical operation of draining a pint of pus from the infected abscess through an incision in the king's abdomen; this outcome showed that the cause was not cancer.
+Sir Frederick Treves, with the support of Lord Lister, performed a then-radical operation of draining a pint of pus from the infected abscess through an incision in the King's abdomen; this outcome showed that the cause was not cancer.
 The next day, Edward was sitting up in bed, smoking a cigar.
 Two weeks later, it was announced that he was out of danger.
 Treves was honoured with a baronetcy (which the King had arranged before the operation) and appendix surgery entered the medical mainstream.
 Edward was crowned at Westminster Abbey on 9 August 1902 by the Archbishop of Canterbury, Frederick Temple.

+Edward refurbished the royal palaces, reintroduced the traditional ceremonies, such as the State Opening of Parliament, that his mother had foregone, and founded new honours, such as the Order of Merit, to recognise contributions to the arts and sciences.